-Each applicant shall pay to the Clerk of the Supreme Court a fee of \$20.00 for each examination taken by him.
+Each applicant shall pay to the Clerk of the Supreme Court a fee of \$40.00 for each examination taken by him.
+As amended July 1, 1967.

 The amounts thus derived shall be paid over to the Board of Law Examiners by the Clerk of this Court, and shall be used by it to defray the incidental expenses of the examinations and of its members in attending and conducting them, and the residue to be paid its members by way of compensation for their services.